openshift-kni/performance-addon-operators/docs/configuration_hotfixes.md

 > Note: These arguments will be added on top of the default arguments mentioned above.
 Editing these additional arguments could be done when editing the CR.

+> Note: This should be used for simple additions, for more complex operations see the following custom tunings section.

 ## Custom tunings

 To perform hotfixes on top of the tuned [openshift-performance](https://github.com/openshift-kni/performance-addon-operators/blob/master/build/assets/tuned/openshift-node-performance) base profile, a tuned custom profile (A child profile) will be used to apply the desired changes.
 This profile will inherit the base tuned profile and override its fields where needed.

+For complete details about customizing tuned see : [Customizing Tuned profiles](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/customizing-tuned-profiles_monitoring-and-managing-system-status-and-performance).

 ### Getting the current deployed tuned profile